LONDON THEATRE PROGRAM

 The eight weeks of training begin with community workshops on Boundaries and Consent, and then comprise:

-• Acting (classes and tutorials, 1 credit, some memorization required): Acting classes and tutorials use both classical and modern texts to examine the fundamental principles of a contemporary post-Stanislavskyan acting methodology.
+• Acting (classes and tutorials, 1 credit, memorization required): Acting classes and tutorials use both classical and modern texts to examine the fundamental principles of a contemporary post-Stanislavskyan acting methodology.

-• Shakespeare (classes, 2 credits, some memorization required): a contemporary and progressive approach to acting Shakespearean text, focusing on clarity, psychology and performance conditions, and responding to discourses around identity and ownership.
+• Shakespeare (classes, 2 credits, memorization required): a contemporary and progressive approach to acting Shakespearean text, focusing on clarity, psychology and performance conditions, and responding to discourses around identity and ownership.

-• Comedy (classes, 1 credit, some memorization required): classes examining the acting of plays from the Restoration and comedy of manners traditions, focusing on verbal and mental dexterity, heightened performance style and comic timing.
+• Comedy (classes, 1 credit, memorization required): classes examining the acting of plays from the Restoration and comedy of manners traditions, focusing on verbal and mental dexterity, heightened performance style and comic timing.

 • Physical Theatre (classes, 1 credit): classes in the Lecoq/Gaulier physical theatre tradition, focusing on improvisation, physical presence and ensemble performance.

-• Voice (classes, 2 credits, some memorization required): classes in the fundamentals of voice, focusing on breath, body, articulation and the connection of voice & text.
+• Voice (classes, 2 credits, memorization required): classes in the fundamentals of voice, focusing on breath, body, articulation and the connection of voice & text.

 • Movement (classes, 2 credits): classes training the actor’s body for performance, drawing on a variety of contemporary movement methodologies.